Fill power

 Fill power is a measure of the loft or "fluffiness" of a down product that is loosely related to the insulating value of the down.
 The higher the fill power, the more air a certain weight of the down can trap, and thus the more insulating ability the down will have.
-Fill power ranges from about 300 (in³/oz or 175 cm³/g or Lorch 75 mm/30g) for feathers to around 900 (in³/oz or 520 cm³/g or Lorch 225 mm/30g) for the highest quality goose down.
+Fill power is commonly given as a specific volume (the inverse of density), expressed in cubic inches per ounce.
+Common fill power values range from about 300 in3/oz for feathers to around 900 in3/oz for the highest quality goose down.
 The rare and relatively expensive down of certain wild waterfowl species such as the Muscovy duck or Common eider can have higher fill powers than goose down.
 Higher fill powers are associated with a larger percentage of down clusters and a larger average down cluster size.